+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Pagoda building

-Part of southern Japan and next door to Osaka, Kobe and Nara.
+Part of southern Japan and next door to Osaka, Kobe, and Nara.
 Old capital and popular with tourists for its nice environment and all its temples & shrines.
 If you plan to travel around Japan and live in Tokyo for part of the trip, most people recommend staying in Kyoto instead of Osaka as Osaka is too similar to Tokyo with its big city while Kyoto is anything but a big city.

 Secret philosophers path